RoskiDeluge/rd-site-jekyll/_posts/2020-05-26-focus-framework.md

 `1.
 Declare your victories.`
 `2.
 People don’t buy products, people buy solutions to problems.`

-So we ask, how can we build a product/service that solves people’s problems?
+So how can we build a product/service that solves people’s problems?
 One way is to seek what lean practitioners call product-market fit.

 What is product-market fit?